The Best Things to Do in Budapest: An Insider's Guide From Two People Who Lived Here

 The essential things to do in Budapest during your stay in the Hungarian capital.

-Budapest is a city of two - Buda and Pest, separated by the mighty Danube River, and first connected in the late 1800s by the elegant Chain Bridge.
-Repeatedly invaded over the centuries; by the Ottomans, Hapsburgs, Nazis and Communists, Budapest isn’t just beautiful, it’s resolute and rebellious.
+Budapest is a city of two halves - Buda and Pest, separated by the Danube and first joined in the late 1800s by the elegant Chain Bridge.

 LOVE OUR PHOTOS?
 Edit like us with our European Summers Preset Packs, and mobile video filters, inspired by the warm hues and vibes of summers spent in Europe